Darrengn/ECE253_Project/README.md

-labels are in data/contrast/labels.txt delta values for contrast stretching are in data/contrast/deltas.txt run `python bright_adjust.py` this will create an output folder with all the images after both techinques
+labels are in data/contrast/labels.txt delta values for contrast stretching are in data/contrast/deltas.txt run `python bright_adjust.py` this will create an output folder with all the images after both techniques

+### Running deblur
+labels are in data/blur/labels.txt run `python deblur_test.py` this will output visualizations and plots in a new window, and print out accuracy of each method in terminal